wmcfarlan/amazon_recommender/README.md

 <img src="images/dist_of_reviews_per_product.png" width="600"/>

 When looking at the distribution of reviews per user, it can be seen that most reviewers rate items a 5.
-This makes sense as people are more motivated to review products they love.
+This makes sense as people are more motivated to review products they enjoy.

 <img src="images/dist_of_reviews_2.png" width="600"/>